-One of the ‘oldest’ groups of refugees are Palestinians, who from 1947 onwards (with a peak after the Arab-Israeli War of 1948-1949) fled their homes in Palestine to Jordan, Lebanon, Syria, Iraq and to a lesser extent to the Gulf states.
+One of the first groups of refugees that emerged in the region were the Palestinians, who from 1947 onwards (with a peak after the Arab-Israeli War of 1948-1949) fled their homes in Palestine to Jordan, Lebanon, Syria, Iraq and to a lesser extent to the Gulf states.
 Most of them ended up in refugee camps set up by the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), where they and their descendants still live.
-Their legal status varies from foreigner (Lebanon) to citizen (part of the Palestinian refugee population in Jordan).
+Their legal status varies from a foreigner (Lebanon) to a citizen (part of the Palestinian refugee population in Jordan).

 The map above shows the socio-economic impact of refugees on the host countries, as defined by the number of refugees per $1 GDP per capita.

-As seen on the map above, the countries that bear the highest refugee burden are Syria, Lebanon, Jordan, Turkey, Palestine, Sudan and Yemen.
+As seen on the map, the countries bearing the highest refugee burden are Sudan, Turkey, Lebanon, Jordan, Iran and Yemen.
 At the same time, these countries have a low GDP per capita, which makes the socio-economic impact of refugees there high.

-In contrast, the richest countries in the region – Gulf states like Qatar, Saudi Arabia and Kuwait – host the smallest number of refugees.
-In Qatar, refugees have the least impact, with less than one refugee per $1 GDP per capita (the latter is exceptionally high at $146,178).
-Being located further away from the conflict zones, these countries have traditionally accepted far fewer refugees than others in the region.
+In contrast, the wealthiest countries in the region – Gulf states like Qatar, Saudi Arabia and Kuwait – host the smallest number of refugees.
+Considering that they are far from the conflict zones, these countries have traditionally accepted far fewer refugees than others in the region.
 However – and this is still the case with the Syrian refugee crisis – they are also less willing to give refuge to those fleeing war or oppression, which has drawn criticism from human rights organizations like Amnesty International.

 None of the Gulf countries has signed the 1951 UN Convention relating to the Status of Refugees, so they are not obliged to accept refugees.
 However, other countries that have not signed the convention – Iraq, Jordan, Lebanon, Syria and Libya – have accepted refugees.

-It has to be noted, however, that refugees not only represent a burden to the host countries, but can also contribute to the economy if they are allowed to integrate into society.
+It has to be noted, however, that refugees not only represent a burden to the host countries but can also contribute to the economy if they are allowed to integrate into society.
 Although the Lebanese economy has suffered from the implications of the civil war in Syria, the presence of Syrian refugees has partly compensated for the economic loss, according to the Brookings Institute.
-The Lebanese economy has grown beyond expectations in the years 2014-2015; the World Bank estimates a 2.5 per cent growth for 2015, the country’s highest growth rate since 2010.
-Refugees have been an important source of demand for local services, which has boosted sectors including trade, real estate and tourism that have been adversely affected by the spill-over from the civil war.
-Likewise, a UN report published in June 2015, concluded that humanitarian aid spent in Lebanon and the growth of aid agencies have had a positive impact on the economy, creating new jobs for the Lebanese and boosting trade for local businesses.